 - A physical exam.
-This exam will be aimed at ruling out specific physical conditions that could be causing the symptoms.
+This exam will is aimed at ruling out specific physical conditions that could be causing the symptoms.

 - MRI scans.
 An MRI uses a strong magnetic field to create images of a patient’s brain and circulatory system.
-A doctor may call for an MRI scan in order to rule out other problems that may be causing your headaches if they are especially severe or they are getting worse.
+A doctor may call for an MRI scan to rule out other problems that may be causing your headaches if they are especially severe or are getting worse.

 - CT scans.
 A CT scan uses X-rays to create images of your brain.
 Again, your doctor may prescribe a CT scan to look for other problems–such as a tumor, bleeding, or infection–that could be causing your symptoms.

 Treatment for migraines usually involves medications, and the medicines prescribed generally fall into one of two categories.
 Pain-relieving medications are taken during an attack, and their goal is to lessen the severity of symptoms or decrease the duration of the attack.
 Preventive medications are intended to prevent migraines from occurring or to reduce their severity when they do occur.

 Medications taken during attacks are most effective when administered at the earliest possible sign of an impending migraine.
 Many sufferers find relief by taking over-the-counter pain relievers such as aspirin or ibuprofen, but if taken excessively over a long period, they can cause side effects such as overuse headaches and gastrointestinal problems.